krakowski/jextract-demo/README.md

 ## :warning: &nbsp; Known issues

-  - Gradle (currently at 6.5.1) does not yet support OpenJDK 16 ([#13481](https://github.com/gradle/gradle/issues/13481)).
+  - Gradle is often incompatible with newly released Java versions, resulting in the error message `Unsupported class file major version`.
 The [`gradle-jextract`](https://github.com/krakowski/gradle-jextract) plugin can work around this by using a different JDK for compiling the sources.
 To enable this feature the `javaHome` property has to be set within your global `gradle.properties` usually located inside `${HOME}/.gradle`.

     ```
     javaHome=/path/to/your/panama/java/home